Modelling heavy tail data with bayesian nonparametric mixtures: Numerical analyses

-Again, to place our model in context, we also fitted a single SGG model with the same prior and MCMC specifications as in the previous data analysis.
+Finally, to place our model in context, we also fitted a single SGG model with the same prior and MCMC specifications as in the previous data analysis.
 As expected, all fit measures indicate that a single SGG model is the worst option for these data.
+The estimated tail parameter is $\widehat{\alpha}=1.07$, which is also in agreement with the tail parameters obtained with our mixture model.